Mariana 10:10 Plan FTSE CSDI Version February 2021 (Option 3)

-The Mariana 10:10 FTSE Kick Out Plan is a 10 year two weeks Plan with the potential to mature early from the end of the Plans second year.
+The Mariana 10:10 Plan (FTSE CDI Version) - February 2021 is a 10 year two-week Plan with the potential to mature early from the end of the Plans second year.

-The Plan is constructed to offer a Potential Return of 12.75% in Option 3 for each year the Plan runs with the possibility of early maturity and the full repayment of Initial Capital from the end of the Plan’s second year and annually thereafter.
+The Plan has three options and is constructed to offer a Potential Return of 10.75% in Option 3 for each year the Plan runs with the possibility of early maturity and the full repayment of Initial Capital from the end of the Plan’s first year and annually thereafter.
 The Potential Return is only payable if the Plan kicks out.

 Should the Closing Price of the Underlying Asset on an Observation Date be at or above the Kick Out Trigger Level, the Plan will mature early, repaying your Initial Capital plus the Potential Return multiplied by the number of years the Plan has run.

 The Kick Out observations begin on the second anniversary date and continue on an annual basis until the Plan’s Maturity Date (from 20 February 2023 to 19 February 2031).